-Metric Description Number of licensed installs/users of EHR The definition of a "license" is dependent upon the model used (e.g., total number of systems, total number of seats per license, etc.) Identify the total number of licensed installs/users of the certified Health IT module, regardless of care setting, participation in incentive programs, or use of certified capabilities.
+Metric Description The definition of a "license" is dependent upon the model used (e.g., total number of systems, total number of seats per license, etc.) Identify the total number of licensed installs/users of the certified Health IT module, regardless of care setting, participation in incentive programs, or use of certified capabilities.
 Number of active installs/users of EHR Identify the total number of active installs and/or users of the certified Health IT module, regardless of care setting, participation in incentive programs, or use of certified capabilities.